 Edinburgh is a compact city and easy to explore on foot.
 We provide directions for 3 walking routes that show you different sides of the Capital city; a walk down the historical Royal Mile, a riverside path to the Botanic Gardens that escapes the hustle & bustle of city life and a more energetic hike to Arthur’s Seat with the option to continue to a pub with lots of history.

 To get into the spirit of your Whisky tour, we steer you to a selection of our favourite traditional Edinburgh pubs where you can drink in the atmosphere and enjoy some good Malts.

 The guide also includes options for day trips around the surrounding area by car, bus or train.

 The day trips by car include the option of a tour around West Lothian where you can sample the produce of Glenkinchie distillery a-t its source.

 Edinburgh to Pitlochry -

-Heading north from Edinburgh, you cross the Forth estuary with views of the famous Forth Rail Bridge.
-You then speed north to Perth, but can extend the drive with a visit to the pretty village of Falkland where Mary Queen of Scots had her favourite palace.
+We guide you north to Perth but give you the option to extend the drive with a visit to the pretty village of Falkland where Mary Queen of Scots had her favourite palace.
 The village has also featured in the filming of the "Outlander" TV show.